senthilrch/kube-fledged/README.md

 `--image-cache-refresh-frequency:` The image cache is refreshed periodically to ensure the cache is up to date.
 Setting this flag to "0s" will disable refresh. default "15m"

-`--docker-client-image:` The image name of the docker client. the docker client is used when deleting images during purging the cache".
+`--docker-client-image:` The image name of the docker client.
+The docker client is used when deleting images during purging the cache".

-`--image-pull-policy:` Image pull policy for pulling images into the cache.
+`--image-pull-policy:` Image pull policy for pulling images into and refreshing the cache.
 Possible values are 'IfNotPresent' and 'Always'.
 Default value is 'IfNotPresent'.
-Default value for Images with ':latest' tag is 'Always'
+Image with no or ":latest" tag are always pulled.

 `--stderrthreshold:` Log level. set the value of this flag to INFO

 ## Supported Platforms

 - linux/amd64
+- linux/arm
+- linux/arm64

 ## Built With

 * [kubernetes/sample-controller](https://github.com/kubernetes/sample-controller) - Building our own kubernetes-style controller using CRD.
+* [kubernetes-sigs/kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) - SDK for building Kubernetes APIs using CRDs
+* [kubernetes-sigs/cri-tools](https://github.com/kubernetes-sigs/cri-tools) - CLI and validation tools for Kubelet Container Runtime Interface (CRI).
+* [docker/buildx](https://github.com/docker/buildx) - Docker CLI plugin for extended build capabilities with BuildKit
 * [Go Modules](https://golang.org/doc/go1.11#modules) - Go Modules for Dependency Management
 * [Make](https://www.gnu.org/software/make/) - GNU Make